FAQs Browse

 Can I use the same printing account at all SFU libraries?

 Yes.
-You can also use the same printing account in all SFU libraries and IT Services labs.
+You can also use the same printing account in IT Services' labs.

 How much does printing cost, how do I pay, and how do I get a refund?